readmeio/rdme/README.md

 #### Omitting the File Path

 If you run `rdme` within a directory that contains your OpenAPI or Swagger definition, you can omit the file path.
-We will then look for a file with the following names, and upload that: `openapi.json`, `openapi.yaml`, `swagger.json`, and `swagger.yaml`.
+We will then look for a file with the following names, and upload that:

+- `openapi.json`
+- `openapi.yaml`
+- `openapi.yml`
+- `swagger.json`
+- `swagger.yaml`
+- `swagger.yml`

 ```sh
 rdme openapi